Mindbaz/python-gpostmaster-domains-datas/source/index.rst

 ..
-Google Postmaster Datas documentation master file, created by sphinx-quickstart on Tue Jun 29 10:09:48 2021.
+Google Postmaster Domains Datas documentation master file, created by sphinx-quickstart on Tue Jun 29 10:09:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Google Postmaster Datas
+Google Postmaster Domains Datas
 ===================================================

 .. automodule:: googlepostmasterapi.gpt